top of page

 - Koç University

-Teaching Evaluation
+Teaching Evaluations

 "Elif Basaran is an effective, knowledgeable, and student-centric instructor who fosters a deep understanding of the subject matter while encouraging critical thinking and interpretation.
 Her ability to remain thorough with the coursework and accommodate her students in a condensed semester illustrates her adaptability and understanding of the classroom dynamic.
 The way she instructed the material while supplementing students’ questions allowed for a strong foundation to be set for a student to progress confidently through the remainder of their ECON degree path.
 Her abilities to reframe a students' perspective around the subject matter enabled her class to not only comprehend the concept of the material but also the interpretation of the ideas behind the concepts."